 The annual EU budget must respect the budgetary ceilings agreed under the multiannual financial framework (MFF) for the different programmes and policies, such as cohesion policy, agriculture and external relations.

 The budget also includes flexibility instruments to ensure that the EU can react in the event of unexpected circumstances and needs, such as the migration and financial crises or in the event of a natural disaster.
-The use of flexibility instruments creates a leverage effect on EU spending.

 About 93% of the EU budget funds activities on the ground in the EU Member States and beyond.
 It benefits citizens, regions, cities, farmers, researchers, students, NGOs and businesses.